dmbates/Wordlegames.jl/README.md

 Each turn in a Wordle-like game can be regarded as submitting a guess to an "oracle" which returns a score that is used to update the information on the play.
 Initially the target can be any element of the target pool.
 Each guess/score combination reduces the size of the target pool, as shown in the game summaries above.
-(In a `GamePool` object the `targetpool` field remains constant and the `active` field, a `BitVector` of the same length as the `targetpool`, is used to keep track of which targets are in the current target pool.)
+(In a `GamePool` object the actual pool of potential targets and guess is not modified.
+Instead there are two `BitVector` fields, of the same length as the `guesspool` field, that are used to keep track of which guesses are in the current guess pool and which targets are in the current target pool.)

 The size of the current target pool is the sum of `active`.